Chavis Williams: Professional career

 Williams was signed by the Baltimore Ravens as an undrafted free agent.
 He was later promoted from the practice squad to the active roster.
 On August 31, 2012, he was released.

 Coaching career

 On May 21, 2019, Williams was named head football coach at Carbon Hill High School in central Alabama where he led the team to the playoffs for the first time since 1999.
-He was named head football coach of his alma mater, Dora High School, on December 10, 2020.
+He was named head football coach of his alma mater, Dora High School, on December 10, 2020, a position he held through 2025.